 What is CBD Vape Oil?
 Review: Where to Buy Quality CBD Vape Oil

 There’s no doubt that CBD is on the rise; its applications are broad and diverse, with potential benefits for everything from chronic pain and inflammation to arthritis and anxiety.
-A growing number of states have implemented laws permitting the medical use of marijuana-derived CBD (available by prescription only), but hemp-derived CBD is legal for possession and use nationwide under the 2014 Farm Bill, which distinguished hemp as an agricultural product separate from marijuana and fully legalized its cultivation at the federal level.
+A growing number of states have implemented laws permitting the medical use of marijuana-derived CBD (available by prescription only), but hemp-derived CBD is legal for possession and use nationwide under the 2018 Farm Bill, which distinguished hemp as an agricultural product separate from marijuana and fully legalized its cultivation at the federal level.

 While CBD is often presented in the form of a tincture or capsule, another form is becoming increasingly popular: vaporizing.
 If you’re a smoker of any kind, you’re probably familiar with vaping.
 Often touted as a cleaner alternative to smoking, a vaporizer uses a heating element to vaporize an extract, which is then absorbed by the tissue in your lungs and into the bloodstream.

 There are a lot of reasons people choose to vaporize their CBD: It’s easy to dose, makes a healthier alternative to things like cigarettes, and can be used by people with conditions like asthma who might not be able to smoke.
 However, there are a lot of CBD vape oils on the market, and choosing the best one can be difficult; you want to make sure you’re getting the benefits of CBD without carcinogenic additives like propylene glycol and polyethylene glycol.
 Here, we’ll discuss what CBD vape oil is and what to look for when choosing one for yourself.

 CBD Vape Oil: What Is It Exactly?